-The Rights of Requesters and the Responsibilities of the Department of Minority Business Enterprise (“DMBE”) under the Virginia Freedom of Information Act (Code of Virginia § 2.2-3700 et seq.)
+The Rights of Requesters and the Responsibilities of the Department of Small Business and Supplier Diversity (SBSD) under the Virginia Freedom of Information Act (Code of Virginia 2.2-3700 et seq.)

 A public record is any writing or recording -- regardless of whether it is a paper record, an electronic file, an audio or video recording, or any other format -- that is prepared or owned by, or in the possession of a public body or its officers, employees or agents in the transaction of public business.
 All public records are presumed to be open, and may only be withheld if a specific, statutory exemption applies.